 Bliss Out At the Spa

 I feel like a spa day is necessary to enter full on vacation and decompression mode.
 Even if you’re not staying on one of the large resorts like the Four Seasons or Cap Juluca, you can still spend a day at their spas!
 If you’re staying at an Airbnb, you can even look into getting a private masseuse to do on-sit couples massages.
-The Four Seasons never disappoints when it comes to the luxury spa experience, and they even have a plunge pool and great views, other great options for quality service include: Zemi Beach House for oriental inspired offering and Cuisinart Resort, where you can get a heated Bamboo massage and LED light facials.
+The Four Seasons never disappoints when it comes to the luxury spa experience.
+Other great options for quality service include: Zemi Beach House for oriental inspired offering and Cuisinart Resort, where you can get a heated Bamboo massage and LED light facials.